Democrats’ 2020 race has a new shadow: Hillary Clinton

 Sitting senators like Democrat John Kerry and Republican John McCain returned quietly to Capitol Hill.
 Democrat Al Gore became a leading advocate for climate action.
 McCain’s running mate, Sarah Palin, has made perhaps the biggest recent splash as a conservative media sensation who helped stoke a base that ultimately embraced Trump.

-But Clinton “is in her own category,” said Karen Finney, a top aide on her 2016 campaign.
+But Clinton “is in her own category” as a “global figure,” said Karen Finney, a top aide on her 2016 campaign.

 The first woman to win a major party presidential nomination — and the national popular vote leader with almost 3 million more votes than Trump — Clinton remains a popular figure in her party, even after enduring criticism for losing key Midwestern states to Trump.
 For Republicans, she’s an evergreen foil, used currently in the Mississippi governor’s race, where Democratic nominee Jim Hood, a longtime attorney general, is being attacked for acknowledging he voted for her over Trump.

-Finney said the 2016 circumstances, a continued focus on Russian interference and the ongoing House impeachment inquiry against Trump all add to the intensity of feelings for Democrats and Republicans alike: “That gives her a unique voice and perspective.”
+The 2016 election circumstances, a continued focus on Russian interference in U.S. politics and the ongoing House impeachment inquiry against Trump all add to the intensity of feelings for Democrats and Republicans alike.

+“There are people who believe she won — or should have won,” Finney said, adding that Clinton’s overall resume and the current political dynamics give her “a unique voice and perspective.”

 The latest fracas started last week when Clinton suggested on a podcast that Russians are “grooming (Gabbard) to be the third-party candidate.”